-Learn about some of the amazing women who helped shape the history of the church.
+Learn about some of the amazing women who helped shape the history of The United Methodist Church.

 This is just a start.
 There are many, many more!